Kelechi Osemele

-Kelechi Keith Ayo Osemele (/keɪˈleɪtʃi oʊˈsɛməli/; kay-LAY-chee-_-oh-SEM-ə-lee; born June 24, 1989) is an American football offensive guard who is a free agent.
-He played college football at Iowa State.
-He was selected by the Baltimore Ravens in the second round of the 2012 NFL Draft, and was a rookie starter throughout the team's Super Bowl XLVII championship run that season.
+Kelechi Keith Ayo Osemele (/keɪˈleɪtʃi oʊˈsɛməli/; kay-LAY-chee-_-oh-SEM-ə-lee; born June 24, 1989) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He played college football for the Iowa State Cyclones.
+He was selected by the Baltimore Ravens in the second round of the 2012 NFL draft, and was a rookie starter throughout the team's Super Bowl XLVII championship run that season.

-Early years
+Early life

 Of Nigerian descent, his name Kelechi means "Thank God" in the Igbo language.

 Osemele was born and raised in Houston, where he attended Langham Creek High School.

 College career

 Osemele attended and played college football at Iowa State.
 Entering his senior season at Iowa State in 2011, Osemele had started 30 consecutive games.
 He was a second-team all Big 12 selection in 2009 and an honorable mention in 2010.

 Professional career

 Baltimore Ravens

-Osemele was selected in the second round with 60th overall pick in the 2012 NFL Draft by the Baltimore Ravens.
+Osemele was selected in the second round with 60th overall pick in the 2012 NFL draft by the Baltimore Ravens.
 He started at right tackle in every Ravens game during his rookie season.
 He replaced the injured Jah Reid at left guard for the Ravens' playoff run.
 This, along with the insertion of Bryant McKinnie at left tackle and the move of Michael Oher to right tackle, solidified the offensive line.
 With the Ravens finishing 10–6, the team won the AFC North pennant and eventually won Super Bowl XLVII over the San Francisco 49ers, making Osemele's rookie year successful giving him his first championship title.

 On November 1, 2013, it was announced Osemele would have back surgery.
 After playing seven games, he would finish the rest of the 2013 season on injured reserve.

 Osemele successfully recovered from back surgery and started all but two games for the Ravens in the 2014 season.